Larry Curtiss

 Larry A. Curtiss is an American chemist and researcher.
-He is a distinguished fellow and group leader of the Molecular Materials Group in the Materials Science Division at the U.S. Department of Energy’s (DOE) Argonne National Laboratory.
+He was born in Madison.
+WI. in 1947.
+He is a distinguished fellow and group leader of the Molecular Materials Group in the Materials Science Division at the U.S. Department of Energy's (DOE) Argonne National Laboratory.
 In addition, Curtiss is a senior investigator in the Joint Center for Energy Storage Research (JCESR), a DOE Energy Storage Hub, and was the deputy director of the Center for Electrochemical Energy Science, a DOE Energy Frontier Research Center.

 Curtiss is a specialist in developing quantum chemical methods for accurate energy calculations and applying these methods to energy- and material-related problems, including those related to catalysis, batteries, and carbon materials.
 His work has been cited over 67,000 times.

 Curtiss is a fellow of the American Association for the Advancement of Science.

 Early life and education

-Curtiss received his bachelor’s degree in chemistry from the University of Wisconsin-Madison in 1969.
+Curtiss received his bachelor's degree in chemistry from the University of Wisconsin-Madison in 1969.
 He then attended Carnegie-Mellon University, where he completed his master's in physical chemistry in 1971, and his Ph.D. in physical chemistry in 1973.
 While a graduate student, he worked under the supervision of pioneering chemist Sir John Anthony Pople, who won the Nobel Prize in chemistry for his work on computational methods in quantum chemistry.
-Curtiss’s thesis focused on quantum chemical studies of hydrogen bonded complexes.
+Curtiss's thesis focused on quantum chemical studies of hydrogen bonded complexes.
 After graduating in 1973, he became a research fellow at Battelle Memorial Institute in Columbus, Ohio until 1976.

-Curtiss joined Argonne in 1976 as a research associate in Argonne’s former Chemical Technology Division, where he rose through the ranks to become senior scientist in 1988.
-In 1998, Curtiss was appointed to his current position as senior scientist and group leader of the Molecular Materials Group within Argonne’s Materials Science Division.
+Curtiss joined Argonne in 1976 as a research associate in Argonne's former Chemical Technology Division, where he rose through the ranks to become senior scientist in 1988.
+In 1998, Curtiss was appointed to his current position as senior scientist and group leader of the Molecular Materials Group within Argonne's Materials Science Division.
 From 2006 until 2009, he was also an acting group leader at the Center for Nanoscale Materials, and from 2004 until 2018, Curtiss was a senior fellow of the University of Chicago/Argonne Computation Institute.
 In 2000, Curtiss was named an Argonne Distinguished Fellow.